 Conclusion

-The digital signature of employment contracts is both legally recognized in Germany and the EU and can be implemented quickly.
+The digital signature of employment contracts is both legally recognised in Germany and the EU and can be implemented quickly.
 You should get an overview of the legal requirements in advance.
 After all, not all signatures are the same – in some cases, only the QES is valid.
-Whether you are a temp agency, start-up, or multinational corporation: the electronic signature of employment contracts is relevant wherever companies want to take advantage of the benefits of digitalization.
+Whether you are a personnel service provider, start-up or multinational corporation, the electronic signature of employment contracts is relevant wherever companies want to take advantage of digitalisation.

 Disclaimer: Legal requirements may change at any time.
 We do not guarantee the accuracy of the information provided.